-- Receive the approval of the faculty or staff advisor. - All notices must be in keeping with the mission of the College.
+- All notices must be in keeping with the mission of the College.
 The College reserves the right to deny permission for posting information or to remove posted material deemed inappropriate.
 They should be neatly written or typed on presentable paper. - Present the notice to the Director of Student Affairs for approval.
 The Director will stamp each item with the date and "approved." - Do not post your flier over another notice or remove other fliers to make room for yours without permission from the Director of Student Affairs.